intel-lab-lkp/linux/Documentation/virt/ne_overview.rst

 be aligned 2 MiB / 1 GiB physically contiguous memory regions (or multiple of this size e.g. 8 MiB).
 The memory can be allocated e.g. by using hugetlbfs from user space [2][3][7].
 The memory size for an enclave needs to be at least 64 MiB.
-The enclave memory and CPUs need to be from the same NUMA node.
+The enclave memory and CPUs need to be from the same NUMA node, unless the CPU pool spans several of them; see `Multi-NUMA CPU pools`_.

 An enclave runs on dedicated cores.
 CPU 0 and its CPU siblings need to remain available for the primary VM.
 A CPU pool has to be set for NE purposes by an